wotakumoe/wotaku/docs/guides/manga/comicinfo.md

 1. **PSA:** Kodansha, Seven Seas, Dark Horse and other previously-actual-HD suppliers of books have stopped uploading HD books on Amazon starting in 2024-07.
 If the book says it's Kindle Edition (instead of Kindle & Comixology), it's not HD (do cross-check with the listed filesize).
 Additionally, even if the book says Kindle & Comixology it can be upscaled still (see: Titan Comics' Speed Grapher v01).
 Post 2024-07 books are therefore generally recommended to be bought elsewhere.<br/>
 Original: ~~Blurry downscales for anything that would be above that on other platforms.~~ As of December 5th 2023, Kindle now offers HD on their mobile app (at or above 320dpi and some resolution threshold).
 Web is likely limited to x1920 (unconfirmed as of December 7th 2023).
-2. Only Kodansha offer an extensive manga catalog, making NI the go-to for Kodansha and Kodansha only as of April 9th 2026.
+2. Only Kodansha offers an extensive manga catalog, making NI the go-to for Kodansha and Kodansha only as of April 9th 2026.
 3. The main two publishers with a big lineup on GlobalComix are Kodansha and Seven Seas.
 4. They have switched to LCP protection.
 There are public tools to decrypt them.
-5. Unless they have exclusives or discounts, as other platforms are easier
+5. Unless they have exclusives or discounts, as other platforms are easier.

 </collapsible>